scaleoutsystems/fedn/examples/mnist-pytorch/README.rst

 For this assume working experience with containers, Docker and docker-compose.

-   **Note: These instructions are geared towards users seeking to learn how to work with FEDn in pseudo-distributed mode (local development mode).
+   **Note: These instructions are geared towards users seeking to learn how to work with FEDn in local development mode using Docker/docker-compose.
 We recommend all new users to start by following the Quickstart Tutorial: https://fedn.readthedocs.io/en/latest/quickstart.html**

 Prerequisites